Frequently asked questions

 What types of problems do you help people with?

-Our psychologists help adults, adolescents, couples, children and families with a broad range of problems.
+Our psychologists help adults, adolescents, and couples, with a broad range of problems.
 The psychologists at Barrenjoey have all been working in private practice over a number of years.
 They are able to provide counselling and psychological treatment for adults and young people.
 Some of the psychologists in our team have an interest working with certain problems or population groups.

 Find out who to see